Dzenoo/Job-Searching-App/README.md

 1. **Create a `.env` file**:

-   Create a new `.env` file in the api folder root of project, based on the example provided.
+   Create a new `.env` file in the api folder of project, based on the example provided.

 2. **Run Docker for application**: